Starlight Express: Musical numbers

 The musical numbers in Starlight Express have changed many times since the first production opened in 1984.
 Each new production is "re-invented ... rewritten, rearranged, restaged and brought up to date ... rather than just [being] a copy of the original".
 This is because the show was envisaged as an introduction to live theatre for young audiences, particularly audiences "for whom theatre was a no-go zone".
 The score is grounded in popular music, which changes with each generation.
 Therefore, as Lloyd Webber has said, "Starlight Express by its nature has to change".

-Later productions have used additional songs with lyrics by Don Black, David Yazbek, Nick Coler and Lauren Aquilina, and with music by Andrew Lloyd Webber's son, Alistair.
+Later productions have used additional songs with lyrics by Don Black, David Yazbek, Nick Coler and Lauren Aquilina, and with music by Andrew Lloyd Webber's son, Alastair.

-This list shows the musical numbers in the original West End production, then which numbers have been added or removed over the years.
+This list shows the musical numbers in the original West End production, which have been added or removed over the years.